Qualify Your Home Inspector by Rick Hartmann

 talent or integrity can diminish the benefits of

-I have performed over 1850 inspections.
-Out of those 1850, 2 clients called to report that I missed something.
-I immediately corrected the situation.
-One was that I didn't point out some broken glass in a dishwasher and a 28 year old microwave that made 'funny' noises.
+I have performed over 2167 inspections.
+Out of those 2167, 2 clients called to report that I missed something.
+FYI, this was in 2005, when I was still 'green'.
+One was that I didn't point out some broken glass in a dishwasher and another, that a 28 year old microwave failed and the client wanted a new one.
+Heck, I wrote in the report that it was 28 years old and you should budget for a new one!
 Compared to my fellow inspectors who seem to constantly 'belly-ache' about how bad their clients are, I think I'm doing pretty good!

 Building Code Certification: Although code

 certification is not a professional requirement for home

 other hand, increased knowledge is not related to the